aantron/ocaml.org/data/planet/janestreet/building-a-lower-latency-gc.md

 source:
 ---

-<p>We&rsquo;ve been doing a bunch of work recently on improving the responsiveness of
+<p>We’ve been doing a bunch of work recently on improving the responsiveness of
-OCaml&rsquo;s garbage collector.
-I thought it would be worth discussing these developments publicly to see if there was any useful feedback to be had on the ideas that we&rsquo;re investigating.</p>
+OCaml’s garbage collector.
+I thought it would be worth discussing these developments publicly to see if there was any useful feedback to be had on the ideas that we’re investigating.</p>